Please Note Schedule Change: All sessions will run from 3:30-5:30pm.

 This Spring, OUSD is piloting a Racial Affinity Group Facilitator Fellowship designed for facilitators who lead racial affinity groups in district departments or schools - one tool in our toolbelt for racial healing.

 The fellowship will involve a commitment to participate in a series of four 2-hour training sessions on February 19th, 26th, and March 5th, 12th, and a reflection and goal setting session on April 16th.
-All sessions will be from 3-5pm, except for the first session to accommodate Professional Learning Day, and that session will be from 3:30-5:30pm.

 You are invited to participate in 2020-2021 Solidarity Affinity Circles for Racial Justice!

 Dear OUSD Community,

 We continue to be outraged about the systemic and institutional violence that our Black community is forced to deal with on a daily basis, along with the ways other communities of color are targeted, and we know that it can be difficult to hold this pain and anger while at the same time holding increased responsibility to care for our families and move our work forward.